Skip to main content

 What happens if RAM fails?

-Failing RAM typically causes system instability, crashes, and severe slowdowns across all applications—it’s one of the most common hardware failure points.
+Failing RAM typically causes system instability, frequent crashes, blue screens, and severe slowdowns across all applications.

 Is it dangerous to install RAM?